khushboo007-code/civic_connect_sih/README.md

-# civic_connect_sih
+# Civics Connect – SIH Project

+## About
-Civics Connect is a Smart India Hackathon project designed to improve civic engagement by allowing citizens to report issues, access services, and connect with authorities through a mobile application.
+Civics Connect is a Smart India Hackathon project that allows citizens to report civic issues and connect with authorities using a mobile application.

+## Features
+- Issue reporting
+- Location-based complaints
+- User-friendly interface
+- Emergency and safety features

+## Screenshots
+Home Page
+Report Page

+## APK
+APK file is available in the apk folder or via Google Drive.